Garlinsk/Blog/README.md

 ## DESCRIPTION

-An application that allows users to use that one minute wisely.
-The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them
+This is an app that allows users to create,comment,edit and submit the blog.

 ## User Story